 How Jack Nicholson saved Michael Caine’s acting career

-While his professional ability seemingly knows no bounds, his off camera personality has garnered more than its fair share of rumours, headlines and urban myths over the years.
-The constant and remaining factor, however, is that everybody loves Jack Nicholson.
+While Nicholson’s professional ability seemingly knows no bounds, his off-camera personality has garnered more than its fair share of rumours, headlines and urban myths over the years.
+The constant and remaining factor, however, is that everybody, it seems, loves Jack Nicholson.